-There are several reasons why you might want to incorporate a PDF document generator feature in your application.
 Fortunately, the React ecosystem provides a wealth of tools offering simple ways to generate PDF documents directly within React applications.

-One such tool is the react-pdf library, which simplifies the PDF generation process within your React project.
 In this article, we’ll explore why you might want to implement a PDF document generation feature, the fundamentals of react-pdf, and advanced concepts.
-We’ll also compare react-pdf to other libraries.
+We’ll also compare react-pdf to other libraries and explore various methods for displaying PDFs within react applications.

 There are many use cases for a PDF generator feature in a React application, such as offline access to the application’s content, report generation, and more.
 However, the most common use case for such a feature in modern apps is data exports — for example, invoices or brochures.

-Sure, that might work.
-But consider this: what if the business get hundreds of customers in a single day?
+But consider this: what if the business gets hundreds of customers in a single day?
 This situation could result in a substantial waste of time and energy, as the same process would need to be repeated for each customer.
-So, how do we mitigate this problem?

-Pros of building from scratch include:
+Pros of building a PDF generator from scratch include:

 However, crafting a PDF document generator from the ground up can be tedious and time-consuming.
 You would need to consider implementing the following features: